nguyenbinh1612/Binh_UFD/README.md

 Clone this Repo.

-Create a Jupyter Notebook and import the NFW.py code
+Create a Jupyter Notebook (with Anaconda).
+This is a test code.

-Use NFW.py to determine the scale length, virial radius and virial concentration for a halo of mass 1e9.

 Commit the code to the repo.

+Get used to commands:
+git pull
+git status
+git add
+git commit -m " COMMENT HERE " git push

 Step Two:

+In the new Jupyter Notebook, import the NFW.py code

+Use NFW.py to determine the scale length, virial radius and virial concentration for a halo of mass 1e9.

+Step Three:

 In the Jupyter Notebook, plot the NFW density profile for a halo with virial mass 10^9 Msun.